jeffkdev/sokol-zig-examples/README.md

 # sokol-zig-examples

-Some of the Sokol examples running in Zig 0.12.0 (April 2024).
+Some of the Sokol examples running in Zig 0.13.0 (June 2024).
 Intended to be used as a reference or starting point for anyone looking to use Zig make games.
 Working platforms:
  - Windows (OpenGL)
  - MacOS (OpenGL)